peterrod54/Utilities/README.md

 + The **_LogSpear_** utility only works in a Windows environment; it will not run on Linux or macOS.

-### Installation and Execution
+### Installation and Execution Instructions

 + Download/install the 7-Zip file extraction software: [download site](https://www.7-zip.org/download.html)
 + Download and extract _LogSpear.7z_ from GitHub repository, and when prompted for password, enter: _qwerty_
++ Run _LogSpear.exe_
-+ Run _LogSpear.exe_ and enter the start time (in hours) where you want LogSpear to begin collecting events
++ You'll be prompted to enter the start time (in hours) where you want LogSpear to begin collecting events
 + If you expect to collect _Security_ logs, then you'll need to run the app with elevated permissions (LogSpear will still collect log data without elevated permissions, just not the Security logs)

 ###### **NOTE:** A couple of obscure antivirus engines have registered a false-positive regarding the LogSpear utility app.